marwan116/blog/pages/posts/flaky_tests.md

 For more details on the switch interval, see this article from [superfastpython](https://superfastpython.com/context-switch-interval-in-python/#Why_Change_the_Switch_Interval)

 ### Randomness
 Introducing randomness when constructing test inputs offers some benefits.
 It can help you test a wider range of inputs and avoid biasing your tests towards a specific input.
 However, it can also lead to flakiness if it is not properly handled.

-#### Algorithmic non-determinism - careful with your tolerance values
+#### Algorithmic non-determinism - careful with tolerance values

-This is an example of a test I would have written to check the outputs of an optimization algorithm.
-This is a common scenario where you want to make sure that the output of the algorithm is within a reasonable range of the expected output.
+Randomness when combined with non-deterministic algorithms can lead to flakiness.
+This is because the output of the algorithm is not guaranteed to be the same given the same input.

-Consider the following example, can you spot the problem?
+Here is a somewhat common example where I check the output of an optimization algorithm is within a reasonable range of the expected output.
+Can you spot the problem?

 ```python
 # ----------------------------------